vegardbb/init.lua/README.md

 ### FAQ

 * What should I do if I already have a pre-existing Neovim configuration?
-  * You should back it up and then delete all associated files.
+  * You should make a backup of it, and then delete all associated files.
   * This includes your existing init.lua and the Neovim files in `~/.local` which can be deleted with `rm -rf ~/.local/share/nvim/`
 * Can I keep my existing configuration in parallel to this one?